-WE HAVE (as at March 2023) WE WILL (as at March 2023) PROGRESS (since March 2023 guardians.
-We have acquired a new enterprise management system to make this easier for parents and guardians.
-3F The disciplinary process will be fully reformed and transparent while respecting fair procedures.
-The new policy will be brought into effect by the end of Q3 2023.
+WE HAVE (as at March 2023) WE WILL (as at March 2023) PROGRESS (since March 2023 review element of the change programme. voice their opinion on key topics which affect them.
+We will ensure, through the cadet and youth development team, that cadet divisions have more direct engagement with our young people, including through their parents and guardians.
+We have acquired a new enterprise management system to make this easier for parents and guardians. ЗF The disciplinary process will be fully reformed and transparent while respecting fair procedures The new policy will be brought into effect by the end of Q3 2023.
 We are considering how to implement effective supervision following suspension, to ensure all terms of such suspension have been complied with, and also to ensure the well-being of any cadets who are involved.
 This will inform the development of the revised disciplinary policies and procedures.
 A review of the SJAI complaints procedure, separate from the processes in respect of safeguarding, has been completed and incorporates the communication process as well as an effective supervision of a member following suspension.
+This new system is modelled on modern Human Resource Management arrangements with fair procedures at its core.